bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## updateAccessTokenDeprecated
+## updateAccessToken

-> IfcAccessToken updateAccessTokenDeprecated(cloudPk, ifcPk, projectPk, token, data)
+> IfcAccessToken updateAccessToken(cloudPk, modelPk, projectPk, token, data)

 Update some fields of a token